carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 ...
 ```

-Next observe the status of the TridentProvisioner
-The status should be _installed_ for the provisioner CRD
+Next observe the status of the TridentProvisioner.
+The status should be _installed_ for the provisioner CRD:

 ```bash
 [root@rhel3 ~]# kubectl get tprov -n trident